RodolfoE/itBitTask/README.md

-Any daubt, please contact me on rodolfo_eliezer@hotmail.com
+Any doubt, please contact me on rodolfo_eliezer@hotmail.com